curriculum-vitae

 Fresh Deck Poker

-Fresh Deck Poker is an online multiplayer Poker game with real cash prizes.
+Fresh Deck Poker was an online multiplayer poker game with real cash prizes.

 Parfois B2B Portal

-This was a portal for managing B2B communications and transactions for the PARFOIS handbags and fashion accessories brand.
+This project was a B2B portal for managing communications and transactions for the PARFOIS handbags and fashion accessories brand.

 Bargania

-Bargania was a Deal-a-Day service (Groupon clones) aggregation platform, where one could check out the latest deals from all main providers, sort them through different preferences, and receive a personalized newsletter with the offers most suited to the user’s profile.
+Bargania was a Deal-a-Day aggregation platform, similar to Groupon, where users could browse the latest deals from major providers, sort them based on preferences, and receive personalized newsletters with offers tailored to their profiles.

-Developed core features, and did copywriting and translation for the website and all associated media (eg: adverstising).
+I developed the core features of the platform and handled copywriting and translation for the website and all associated media, including advertising materials.

 A La Carte

-A La Carte was a restaurant search engine where you could search for restaurants that had a certain food, for a certain price, near your location.
+A La Carte was a restaurant search engine that allowed users to search for restaurants offering specific dishes, within a certain price range, near their location.

-Designed and developed all ETL components for the food indexing and search system.
-Created software for retrieval of information from wide array of heterogeneous data sources.
+I designed and developed the ETL components for the food indexing and search system, and created software to retrieve information from a wide array of heterogeneous data sources.

 Mariachi

-Mariachi was a cross-platform Shoot’em Up game aimed at mobile platforms.
+Mariachi was a cross-platform shoot-‘em-up game designed for mobile platforms.

-Developed and implemented the game’s logic, model importation, and physics engine.
+I developed and implemented the game’s core logic, 3D model import feature, and physics engine.

 Panzerini